A one-day itinerary for visiting Capri

 11:30 a.m.- Chairlift to the top of Mount Solaro

 3:00 p.m. - In and around Capri's Piazzetta

 5:00 p.m. - Return to port

 Map of Marina Grande, the port of Capri

-- A note of caution: during the months of July and August, the heat and crowds can be oppressive and you may find this itinerary too strenuous.
-We suggest selecting the most interesting sights and activities ahead of time, but not trying to fit them into one day.
-On the warmest summer days, the best option is to visit La Piazzetta early in the morning or late in the afternoon, and spend the rest of the day out on the water or at the beach.
+A note of caution: During the months of July and August, the heat and crowds can be oppressive and you may find this day trip to Capri itinerary too strenuous.
+An alternative is to choose the most interesting sights and activities ahead of time and don't try to fit them all into one day.
+On the warmest summer days, the best option is to visit the Piazzetta early in the morning or late in the afternoon, and spend the rest of the day out on the water or at the beach.